 Metadata can be added to digital documents as tags or other information for subsequent search and retrieval.

 It is a highly strong approach, but executing it manually is prone to errors.
-There are other technologies on the market to automate this procedure, which will increase staff productivity, efficiency, and make them less prone to errors.
+There are other technologies on the market to automate this procedure, which will increase staff productivity, and efficiency, and make them less prone to errors.

 I strongly recommend reading my prior essay below to have a better understanding of the subject.

 Field-based indexing, which is conceptually related to metadata indexing, refers to various information sources inside a database, also known as fields.